pdmangel/node-red-contrib-openhab2/README.md

 - Topic : Optionally select "ItemCommand" or "ItemUpdate".
 If specified, it overrides the topic specified in the incoming message.
 - Payload : Optionally specify the command or update value to send to the selected item.
 If specified, it overrides the payload specified in the incoming message.

 *Messages accepted by NodeRED flows:*

 - <kbd>msg.item</kbd> : optionally the Item to address
 - <kbd>msg.topic</kbd> :  optionally "ItemCommand", "ItemUpdate"
 - <kbd>msg.payload</kbd> : optionally the fixed command or update value to send to the selected item

+*Messages injected in NodeRED flows (1 channel):*

+Channel 1: if output is successful, the input message is copied to this channel.

 ##### - openhab2-get